Evidential Deep Learning for Open Set Action Recognition: Approach

 \section{Approach}

 \textbf{Overview.} The proposed DEAR method is illustrated in Fig.~\ref{fig:framework}.
 Given a video as input, the Evidential Neural Network (ENN) head on top of an Action Recognition (AR) backbone\footnote{In our experiments, we use four different action recognition models which are I3D~\cite{I3DCVPR2017}, TSM~\cite{TSMICCV2019}, SlowFast~\cite{SlowFastICCV2019}, and TPN~\cite{TPNCVPR2020}.} predicts the class-wise evidence, which formulates a Dirichlet distribution so that the multi-class probabilities and predictive uncertainty of the input can be determined.
 For the open set inference, high uncertainty videos can be regarded as unknown actions while low uncertainty videos are classified by the learned categorical probabilities.
 The model is trained by Evidential Deep Learning (EDL)~\cite{SensoyNIPS2018} loss regularized by our proposed Evidential Uncertainty Calibration (EUC) method.
 In training, we also propose a plug-and-play Contrastive Evidence Debiasing (CED) module to debias the representation of human actions in videos.
-The EDL preliminary, the EUC model calibration, and the CED module are introduced in detail as follows.